Degrees and Certifications:

 Yearlong Honors English II - B DAY TEAMS CODE: vi5l1jy

 Semester long Honors English II TEAMS CODE: 4v6cf49

 Please feel free to contact me with any questions.

 Remind 101In my classes, I use Remind 101 to relay important assignments and reminders to each class.
 This is not a source for homework help.
 Students are not required to subscribe, however students often find that this is a great tool for reminders of deadlines or major assignments.
 This can also be of use to parents by keeping them aware of their child's assignments.
 If you'd like to subscribe to receive these texts (standard text rates do apply), feel free to do so.

 - To join:

-We use Google Classroom for all assignments and announcements.
-Please log in to your child's google classroom account to view work and calendars.
+We use CANVAS for all assignments and announcements.
+Please log in to your child's CANVAS account to view work and calendars.

 English II focuses on the study of world literature and its connections to key U.S. documents.
 Students read and study literature and various genres of printed materials in order to respond to literature through writing.
 Writing instruction emphasizes the research process and paper while also preparing students for the state End of Course Exam which tests reading, writing, and analytical skills as outlined below.Length of course: 1 semester

 Honors English II (weighted) focuses on in-depth analysis of significant works of world literature and its connections to key U.S. documents.
 Special emphasis is given to vocabulary study in preparation for reading, writing, and SAT testing.
 Higher level thinking skills are introduced in the study of composition and literature.
 Writing instruction emphasizes the research process and paper while also preparing students for the state End of Course Exam which tests reading, writing, and analytical skills as outlined below.
 Additionally, an honors paper is required in Honors English II.Suggested prerequisite: B in Honors English I or A in English I Length of course: 1 semester